duha0058/mtm6302-final-project-duha0058/README.md

 ## Notes

 This project was created as a final course project based on a classmate’s project idea.
 The idea was interpreted, designed, and developed into a working responsive dashboard application using Vanilla JavaScript.

+## AI Documentation
+I used AI for some parts of this project to get ideas and understand how to improve the design and code